-- (3) For the purpose of subsection (2), another institution has a greater interest in a record than the institution that receives the request for access if, - (a) the record was originally produced in or for the other institution; or - (b) in the case of a record not originally produced in or for an institution, the other institution was the first institution to receive the record or a copy thereof.
+(3) For the purpose of subsection (2), another institution has a greater interest in a record than the institution that receives the request for access if,

+(a) the record was originally produced in or for the other institution; or

+(b) in the case of a record not originally produced in or for an institution, the other institution was the first institution to receive the record or a copy thereof.
-When transferred request deemed

-- (4) Where a request is forwarded or transferred under subsection (1) or (2) the request shall be deemed to have been made to the - (1) or (2), the request shall be deemed to have been made to the institution to which it is forwarded or transferred on the day the institution to which the request was originally made received it.
+When transferred request deemed made (4) Where a request is forwarded or transferred under subsection (1) or (2), the request shall be deemed to have made to the institution to which it is forwarded or transferred on the day the institution to which the request was originally made received it.

-Notice by head

-- 26 Where a person requests access to a record, the head of the institution to which the request is made or if a request is forwarded or transferred under section 25, the head of the institution to which it is forwarded or transferred, shall, subject to sections 27 and 28, within thirty days after the request is received, - (a) give written notice to the person who made the request as to whether or not access to the record or a part thereof will be given; and - (b) if access is to be given, give the person who made the request access to the record or part thereof, and where necessary for the purpose cause the record to be produced.
+Notice by head 26 Where a person requests access to a record, the head of the institution to which the request is made or if a request is forwarded or transferred under section 25, the head of the institution to which it is forwarded or transferred, shall, subject to sections 27 and 28, within thirty days after the request is received,

+(a) give written notice to the person who made the request as to whether or not access to the record or a part thereof will be given; and

+(b) if access is to be given, give the person who made the request access to the record or part thereof, and where necessary for the purpose cause the record to be produced.